CVE-2025-40205

 Impact

-While the vulnerability results in a potential memory corruption through an 8-byte out-of-bounds write, it has been noted that the issue is not easily triggerable.
-However, as a memory corruption vulnerability in the kernel, it could potentially lead to system instability or security implications if successfully exploited (NVD).
+While the vulnerability represents a potential memory corruption issue, it has been noted that it is not easily triggerable.
+However, as an out-of-bounds write vulnerability, it could potentially lead to memory corruption if successfully exploited (NVD).

 Mitigation and workarounds

 A patch has been developed that ensures the function returns the appropriate size for all three cases and validates that *max_len is large enough before writing any data.
-This fix addresses the root cause by implementing proper size validation (NVD).
+The fix has been implemented across multiple Linux distributions, with the vulnerability marked as fixed in most current versions (Debian Security).

 Additional resources